ioccc-src/winner/2005/anon/README.md

 another state ought to be clear: we can't recursively call `main()` to enter into the middle of a state.)

-However, it _is_ possible to implement a `for`-loop directly inside a state!
+However, it _is_ possible to implement a `for` loop directly inside a state!
 The `for(s,i,x,y,z,Z)` macro does exactly this.
 Well, actually, technically speaking this macro can only be used as the last thing in a state, because it secretly closes the current state and opens a new one behind the programmer's back.